gudiausha/pyjourney/website/README.md

                 The idea I got to counter this problem is to add various combinations of all posisble routes which i think is not a good                 solution.

-* Add pagination and little beautification for the admin pages
 * A little more secure approach of admin login maybe using flask security or other options

 ### References